 No Products in the Cart

 If you own a dog (or spend lots of time with them), you've probably experienced a nuzzle or two.
 Nuzzling is when your dog pushes or rubs his or her nose, face and head against you.
 But what does it mean when your dog nuzzles you?
 There are several different things your dog may be doing or saying with this particular behavior.
-We detail those here:
+Here are 6 common reasons why dogs nuzzle:

 One of the main reasons that dogs nuzzle up to us is to show affection and express their love.
 Some dog breeds are more affectionate, and will more readily nuzzle or snuggle with you.
 A few examples of affectionate and cuddly breeds are Golden Retrievers, Labrador Retrievers, Pit Bulls, Pugs, among many others.
 On the flip side, some dog breeds have more independent personalities and require less attention and affection.
 But that doesn't mean they don't love you or won't give you a nuzzle every now and then.